-The price at which a trader’s position is closed out is the Bankruptcy Price of the initial liquidated order.
+The price at which a deleveraged trader's position is closed out is the bankruptcy price of the initial liquidated order.

 ADL Priority Deleveraging Ranking

+The rectangles are shown in 20% increments, and if all are lit, your position is in the top percentile and at the highest risk of being auto-deleveraged.
 If you are deleveraged, you will be sent a notification.
-Open orders will be cancelled and you are free to re-enter.
+Open orders will be cancelled, and you are free to re-enter.

 Priority Ranking Calculation

-Deleveraging priority is calculated by profit and leverage.
-More profitable and higher-leveraged traders are deleveraged first.
+Deleveraging priority is calculated based on profit and leverage.
+Traders with the highest profit and leverage in the opposite direction of the liquidated trade are deleveraged first.

 The ranking calculation is as follows:

-= PNL Percentage / Effective Leverage (if PNL percentage < 0)
+Ranking if PNL percentage < 0 = PNL Percentage / Effective Leverage

 where